-Increasingly more brands are adopting WebAR technology, and it looks like this trend is not going to stop.
+Increasingly more brands are adopting WebAR technology, and it looks like this trend will not stop.
 Chances are, augmented reality will continue to permeate various industries.

 This isn’t surprising since the latest software development kits facilitate fast and simple integration of web augmented reality into any website.
-Banuba, for one, offers a comprehensive SDK that can be used by education platforms, online stores, marketing agencies, and other businesses.
+Banuba offers a comprehensive SDK that can be used by education platforms, online stores, marketing agencies, and other businesses.